jenil/bulmaswatch/_themes/sandstone.md

 ---
 name: Sandstone
-subtitle: A touch of warmth
+description: A touch of warmth
 ---